The Science of Color in Modern UI/UX Design

 Building a Professional UI Color System

-Primary Colors — Action & Focus
+Primary Colors: Action and Focus

 Primary colors direct attention and drive interaction.